joshuacc/prose-for-programmers/manuscript/why.md

 # Why should developers study writing?

-If you've picked up this book, chances are that you're a software developer.
+If you've picked up this book, then you're probably a software developer.
 Furthermore, you're someone who cares about your career.
 You've probably spent countless hours studying manuals,